-Account Name Account Holds Before-Tax Designated Before-Tax Contributions to the Plan and prior employer plans, as adjusted for any Contribution Account earnings or losses on those contributions.
-Roth Contribution Designated Roth After-Tax Contributions to the Plan and prior employer plans, as adjusted for Account any earnings or losses on those contributions.
-This account also holds, as a subaccount, in- Plan Roth Conversion amounts.
+Account Name Account Holds Before-Tax Designated Before-Tax Contributions to the Plan and prior employer plans, as adjusted for Contribution Account any earnings or losses on those contributions.
+Roth Contribution Designated Roth After-Tax Contributions to the Plan and prior employer plans, as adjusted Account for any earnings or losses on those contributions.
+This account also holds, as a subaccount, in-Plan Roth Conversion amounts.
 Company Matching Matching Contributions made by the Company for 2008 and later years, as adjusted for any Contribution Account earnings or losses on those contributions.
-Company Fixed Company Fixed Contributions, as adjusted for any earnings or losses on those contributions.
-Contribution Account Company Transition Company Transition Contributions, as adjusted for any earnings or losses on those Contribution Account contributions.
-Company Contribution Aetna Supplemental Contribution, Matching Contributions to the Plan for years prior to 2008, Account employer contributions from certain prior employer plans that were merged into the Plan, including their matching contributions, and certain other employer contributions.
+Company Fixed Company Fixed Contributions, as adjusted for any earnings or losses on those Contribution Account contributions.
+Company Transition Company Transition Contributions, as adjusted for any earnings or losses on those Contribution Account contributions.
+Company Aetna Supplemental Contribution, Matching Contributions to the Plan for years prior to Contribution Account 2008, employer contributions from certain prior employer plans that were merged into the Plan, including their matching contributions, and certain other employer contributions.
 Please consult the Glossary for information on the contributions that are held in the Company Contribution Account.
 One-Time Shearson Shearson Transition Contributions, as adjusted for any earnings or losses on those Transition contributions.
 Contribution Account Rollover Account Before-tax and after-tax rollover contributions you may have made to the Plan or prior employer plans, as adjusted for any earnings or losses on those contributions.
-After-tax rollover A.C.
-T. A. contributions are held in a separate subaccount.
-After-Tax Account Any after-tax contributions you may have made according to the terms of the Plan prior to 2008, Dette Dellever Assessed as adjusted for any earnings or losses on those contributions.
-Roth Rollover Account Roth rollover contribution amounts, as adjusted for any earnings or losses on those contributions.
+After-tax rollover contributions are held in a separate subaccount.
+After-Tax Account Any after-tax contributions you may have made according to the terms of the Plan prior to 2008, as adjusted for any earnings or losses on those contributions.

+Account Name Account Holds Roth Rollover Account Roth rollover contribution amounts, as adjusted for any earnings or losses on those contributions.
 This account also holds Roth rollover contributions made to a prior employer plan that was merged into this Plan.
 This account accepts Roth rollover contributions made to the Plan.
-OMAC/ONEC - 1 QMAC/QNEC QMAC and QNEC contributions, as adjusted for any earnings or losses on those contributions.
-Account
+QMAC/QNEC QMAC and QNEC contributions, as adjusted for any earnings or losses on those Account contributions.